 Dental Equipment Repair Training Programs and Courses

-Training for a career in dental equipment repair is included in biomedical engineering technology or biomedical equipment technology programs, where students also learn how to repair other devices, such as defibrillators, x-ray machines, ophthalmic equipment and electric wheelchairs.
-Although courses specific to dental equipment repair may not exist, the knowledge gained from general biomedical studies can prepare students to successfully repair such equipment.
+Dental equipment repair training is included in biomedical equipment technology programs, where students also learn how to repair other devices, such as defibrillators, x-ray machines, ophthalmic equipment and electric wheelchairs.
+To learn more about common topics in these programs, read on.

 According to the U.S. Bureau of Labor Statistics (BLS), the career outlook for medical equipment repairers, including dental equipment repairers, is bright; jobs in the field were expected to increase 30% from 2012-2022, which is significantly faster than average.
-Individuals interested in learning how to repair medical equipment can enroll in undergraduate certificate or degree programs in biomedical equipment technology or a similar field, which are available at several community colleges, technical schools and universities.
-These programs commonly result in degrees such as an Associate of Applied Science (AAS) or Bachelor of Science (BS).
+Individuals interested in learning how to repair medical equipment can enroll in certificate, diploma or associate's degree programs in biomedical equipment technology or a similar field, which are available at several community colleges, technical schools and universities.
+Most of these programs include both lecture-based classes and hands-on lab sessions working with equipment.

 List of Common Courses

-The following course summaries provide an overview of the curriculum of some common courses offered in biomedical equipment technology (or similar) programs.
+The following summaries provide an overview of some common courses offered in biomedical equipment technology (or similar) programs.

 Medical Terminology Course